yujunz/gitlab.com-runbooks/README.md

-# Gitlab On Call Run Books
+# GitLab On Call Run Books

 The aim of this project is to have a quick guide of what to do when an emergency arrives